FASHI: A search for extragalactic OH megamasers with FAST: Discussion

 Moreover, the FASHI data have detected 27 OHMs in the frequency range 1310-1465\,MHz with a typical spectral detection sensitivity of $\sim$1.50\,mJy at a spectral resolution of $\sim$6.4\,$\kms$ at 1.4\,GHz \citep{Zhang2023fashi}.
 The coverage of the current FASHI data is $\sim$10000\,deg$^2$.
-If the FASHI observation could cover $\sim$20000\,deg$^2$ in the future, FASHI is expected to obtain a total of 54 OHMs at the current detection sensitivity.
-If a longer integrated time than the current FASHI drift survey is applied to each PSCz source, more OHMs would be extracted.
+If FASHI observations cover $\sim$20000\,deg$^2$ in the future, FASHI is expected to obtain a total of 54 OHMs at the current detection sensitivity.
+If a longer integration time than the current FASHI drift survey is applied to each PSCz source, more OHMs would be extracted.
 Please note that the method of source identification in this work is to directly compare the PSCz catalog with the corresponding FASHI data cube to see if there are any emission lines (see Section\,\ref{sec:identification}).
-A blind and complete OHM identification throughout the FASHI data cube would expand the sample again.
+A blind and complete OHM identification throughout the FASHI data cube would expand the sample again, especially if OHMs can be hosted by galaxies with sub-LIRG far-IR luminosities.
 Thus, FASHI or FAST could provide great opportunities to detect more samples.